MEDICAL ADVICE TO ALL PARTICIPANTS

 MEDICATIONS AND PAINKILLERS

-You should also be very careful to avoid NSAID medications whilst training and taking part.
+You should also be very careful to avoid NSAID medications whilst training and running.
 Drugs such as larger doses of aspirin, voltarol (diclofenac) and ibuprofen (e.g Nurofen) and naproxen can cause kidney problems when combined with high intensity exercise, and in very rare cases can affect bowel function.
 This also applies to the use of creams for pain relief such as voltarol and ibuleve.
 If pain relief is required, please use paracetamol instead.
 Please discuss running the event with your GP if you take any of these medications regularly.

 Marathon runners should also consult their GP if taking any medications that can make you more susceptible to heat stroke or collapse, such as thyroxine, blood pressure medications or a number of mood stabilising drugs.